BuildOnViction/docs/docs/whitepaper.md

 situation in an efficient and practical manner.

-Recently, there are several consensus protocol research works that are closely related to such as EOS @EOS and Ouroboros of Cardano @Cardano2017.
+Recently, there are several consensus protocol research works that are closely related to **Tomochain** such as EOS @EOS and Ouroboros of Cardano @Cardano2017.
 The mechanism of *voting* for masternodes for reaching consensus is utilized by Bitshares @bitshare and EOS @EOS, whose consensus protocol is termed *Delegated Proof-of-Stake* (DPoS).
-DPoS is similar to the Proof-of-Stake Voting consensus of in the sense that masternodes (block creators or *witnesses* in DPoS) are elected through a voting system.
-However, requires that masternodes need to deposit a required minimum amount of \$TOMO to become a masternode candidate, which puts more pressure on the masternodes to work honestly.
+DPoS is similar to the Proof-of-Stake Voting consensus of **Tomochain** in the sense that masternodes (block creators or *witnesses* in DPoS) are elected through a voting system.
+However, **Tomochain** requires that masternodes need to deposit a required minimum amount of \$TOMO to become a masternode candidate, which puts more pressure on the masternodes to work honestly.
-Furthermore, the **Double Validation** mechanism of lowers the probability of handshaking attacks and having invalid blocks, as previously analyzed.
-EOS also has a maximum of 21 block producers for each epoch, which is *less decentralized* than with a maximum of 99 masternodes elected.
+Furthermore, the **Double Validation** mechanism of **Tomochain** lowers the probability of handshaking attacks and having invalid blocks, as previously analyzed.
+EOS also has a maximum of 21 block producers for each epoch, which is *less decentralized* than **Tomochain** with a maximum of 99 masternodes elected.

 The research-backed Cardano @Cardano2017 blockchain solution, namely Ouroboros, with the ADA coin, which is purely based on Proof-of-Stake, promisingly claims to provide rigorous security guarantees.
-Similarly to , Ouroboros has a set of block producers for each epoch for creating blocks and each block producer candidate needs to deposit a minimum amount of stake (an amount of ADA).
-However, note that, Ouroboros only provides **Single Validation**, while **Double Validation** of provides several advantages over Single Validation, as previously analyzed.
-In Ouroboros, the order of block producers, selected among stakers, is based on a biased randomization while the ’s randomization for block verifiers is potentially uniform and based on smart contracts.
+Similarly to **Tomochain**, Ouroboros has a set of block producers for each epoch for creating blocks and each block producer candidate needs to deposit a minimum amount of stake (an amount of ADA).
+However, note that, Ouroboros only provides **Single Validation**, while **Double Validation** of **Tomochain** provides several advantages over Single Validation, as previously analyzed.
+In Ouroboros, the order of block producers, selected among stakers, is based on a biased randomization while the Tomochain’s randomization for block verifiers is potentially uniform and based on smart contracts.
-Furthermore, the use of voting as in and DPoS enables a more incentive equality between stakers: In Ouroboros, stakers with very little stake have a very small probability of becoming block creators, while, in , these stakers can choose an optimal strategy to vote for potential masternodes to get incentives.
+Furthermore, the use of voting as in Tomochain and DPoS enables a more incentive equality between stakers: In Ouroboros, stakers with very little stake have a very small probability of becoming block creators, while, in Tomochain, these stakers can choose an optimal strategy to vote for potential masternodes to get incentives.